Codablaze/codablaze.github.io/_posts/2024-09-26-CompTIA A+ Chapter 2 Self-Testing Questions.markdown

 What do we commonly refer to 802.11n as?

-What month and year was 802.11n created?
+What year was 802.11n created?

 What two Ghz bands can 802.11n operate on?